 Our support team at ServerGuy can help implement any of the changes below to help protect your store.

-To help protect your store against attacks, do the following:
+To help protect Magento store against attacks, do the following:

 - Change the admin path from /admin to something less obvious, this is adjusted in your local.xml file near the bottom

-- Update Magmi, older versions of Magmi are unsecure and can allow remote users to upload files for remote execution.
+- Update Magmi, older versions of Magmi are unsecured and can allow remote users to upload files for remote execution.

 - Keep any WordPress installations up to date within your Magento web root, they are another common source of malware.

 - Apply any missing patches for your store, our support can help apply these for you.
-Most Magento 1.x patches are critical to security
+Most Magento 1.x patches are critical to the security.

 Further securing your Magento admin